Metis Reaches 24 Hour Volume of $200.13 (MTS)

-Metis (MTS) traded flat against the US dollar during the twenty-four hour period ending at 16:00 PM Eastern on March 24th.
-Metis has a market capitalization of $33.34 billion and $200.13 worth of Metis was traded on exchanges in the last day.
-During the last seven days, Metis has traded 0.1% higher against the US dollar.
-One Metis token can currently be purchased for $0.0107 or 0.00000025 BTC on major exchanges.
+Metis (MTS) traded flat against the US dollar during the twenty-four hour period ending at 16:00 PM Eastern on March 26th.
+During the last week, Metis has traded up 0.1% against the US dollar.
+One Metis token can currently be purchased for approximately $0.0107 or 0.00000025 BTC on exchanges.
+Metis has a market capitalization of $33.34 billion and approximately $200.13 worth of Metis was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.